Configuration Settings

 The TARGET parameter may be any valid make target, although the recommended target is qemu.
 Additional variable settings may also be included, such as gpu=no

--a <ARCH>The CPU architecture you are building for, x86_64, i586, aarch64 or riscv64gc.
-Uppercase options -X, -5, -A, -R can be used as shorthands for -a x86_64, -a i586, -a aarch64 and riscv64gc, respectively.
+-a <ARCH> | The CPU architecture you are building for, x86_64, i586, aarch64 or riscv64gc.
+Uppercase options -X, -5, -A, -R can be used as shorthands for -a x86_64, -a i586, -a aarch64 and riscv64gc, respectively. |

--c <CONFIG_NAME>The name of the filesystem configuration which appears in the name of the image being built.
+-c <CONFIG_NAME> | The name of the filesystem configuration which appears in the name of the image being built. |

-๐Ÿ“ Note: If you do specify -f <FILESYSTEM_CONFIG>, but not -a or -c, the file path determines the other values.
+-f <FILESYSTEM_CONFIG> | Determines the filesystem configuration file location, which can be in any location but is normally in directory config/$ARCH.📝 Note: If you do specify -f <FILESYSTEM_CONFIG>, but not -a or -c, the file path determines the other values.
 Normally the file would be located at e.g., config/x86_64/desktop.toml.
 ARCH is determined from the second-to-last element of the path.
 If the second last element is not a known ARCH value, you must specify -a ARCH.
-CONFIG_NAME is determined from the basename of the file.
+CONFIG_NAME is determined from the basename of the file. |

 The default value of FILESYSTEM_CONFIG is constructed from ARCH and CONFIG_NAME: config/$ARCH/$CONFIG_NAME.toml.